pjblitz86/squares-api-adform/README.md

 - ✅ Identify all perfect squares from a list of points
 - ✅ RESTful API with Swagger documentation
 - ✅ PostgreSQL database with EF Core
-- ✅ Environment-specific config via `appsettings.Development.json`
+- ✅ Manual request timing log (SLI logging)
-- ✅ Ready for production (unit testing, Docker, SLI ready)
+- ✅ Unit tested with xUnit

 ---